-A sunset may be gorgeous, but it isn’t enough to make a terrific photo.
-To draw in your viewer, you’ll need to include elements such as story, mystery, motion, contrast, depth and shape.
-By using the eight creative tips in this tutorial, you’ll learn how to take sunset pictures with iPhone that really stand out in a crowd.
+A sunset may be gorgeous, but it isn’t enough to make a terrific sunset photo.
+To draw in your viewer, you’ll need to include elements such as story, mystery, motion, contrast, depth, and shape.
+By using the eight creative tips in this tutorial, you’ll learn how to shoot stunning golden hour photography that really stands out in a crowd.

 1. Include A Strong Subject